Rorymon/AutomateEvergreenPackaging/README.md

 ![image](https://github.com/Rorymon/AutomateEvergreenPackaging/assets/7652987/1c52585e-4af7-4d55-8af5-8ec9e9b89591)

-Next step, run the SetupScript.ps1 that is on my GitHub repository, this will create the directories for your packaging projects and it will download the relevant scripts.
+Next step, run the SetupScript.ps1 that is on my GitHub repository (https://github.com/Rorymon/AutomateEvergreenPackaging/blob/main/SetupScript.ps1), this will create the directories for your packaging projects and it will download the relevant scripts.

 ![image](https://github.com/Rorymon/AutomateEvergreenPackaging/assets/7652987/678dedf0-cfa5-4c0f-8749-779015af7eb7)